 - Consider displaying a short paragraph or two about yourself and your background, how you came to produce the items you do, your inspirations etc – people love a good story.

 - Think about the colour of your signs.
-They need to be easy to read and also stand out.
+They need to be easy to read and stand out.
 Bargains are always a standout in a red coloured font.

 - Sandwich/A-frame boards are also a good idea as people will see them before they even get to your stall